-Recommendation: Improve the interfaces with the Crash data system to reflect best practices identified in the Traffic Records Program Assessment Advisory.

-Recommendation: Improve the data quality control program for the Crash data system to reflect best practices identified in the Traffic Records Program Assessment Advisory.
+- 11. Recommendation: Improve the data quality control program for the Injury Surveillance systems to reflect best practices identified in the Traffic Records Program Assessment Advisory. - 12.
+Recommendation: Improve the interfaces with the Injury Surveillance systems to reflect best practices identified in the Traffic Records Program Assessment Advisory.